 Ecommerce businesses must change their strategies post-COVID-19 and incorporate incentives that appeal to the new wave of health-conscious consumers.
 They'll continue to shop online but will be more motivated to work with ecommerce retailers who offer safe shipping, delivery, and payment options.

 Even though we're in the reopening phase, COVID-19 has changed the world as we used to know it and the changes in consumer behavior highlighted above are sufficient proof.
 So, yes, ecommerce businesses do have to change their strategies post Covid-19.
 However, change is never easy.
 That is why you should outsource order fulfillment to a reliable, and experienced partner like RSL.
-This will allow you to channel your focus towards making the changes necessary to help you meet your customers' changing expectations.
+This will allow you to channel your focus towards making the changes necessary to help you meet changing consumer behavior and expectations.